ananthmkashyap/Portfolio/README.md

 # Credits

 This project is based on the DeveloperFolio template created by Saad Pasta.
-Thank yoou for creating such a user friendy tempolate for develpoers.
+Thank yoou for creating such a user friendy template for developers.

 This repository is a forked and customized version of the original repo [DeveloperFolio](https://github.com/saadpasta/developerFolio) by [Saad Pasta](https://github.com/saadpasta)